-- → Create a synchronized project - → Your login information and source directory will be provided by the tutorial instructor - Observe that the project files are copied to your workspace - → Open a file in an editor and add a comment - → Observe that the file is synchronized when you save the file
+- 1. Create a synchronized project - Your login information and source directory will be provided by the tutorial instructor - 2.
+Observe that the project files are copied to your workspace - 3.
+Open a file in an editor, add a comment, and save the file - 4.
+Observe that the file is synchronized when you save the file - Watch lower-right status area; confirm on host system